1. K-State home

 Konza Environmental Education Program

-We connect kids to the prairie by hosting school groups at the Konza Prairie Biological Station.
+We connect K-12 school groups to the prairie by site visits at the Konza Prairie Biological Station.

-Now accepting reservations for all outdoor KEEP activities - Spring 2024
+Now accepting reservations for all outdoor KEEP activities - Autumn 2024 and Spring 2025

 These sets are intended to be a full week of curricula to guide students through the ecology of the prairie.
 Students will be introduced to ecological concepts and the use of data to find answers and solve problems.